tscherbul/tscherbul.github.io/_pages/openings.md

 # Open positions

-We are always looking for new group members with passion, talent, and grit!
+We are always looking for talented and passionate Master students, Graduate students, and Postdocs to join our team!

 You will join the group of theorists who are pushing the frontiers of quantum physics of atoms and molecules by  designing novel tools to control their quantum dynamics using external electromagentic fields.
 You will be exploring fundamental questions related to chemical reactivity at ultralow temperatures, quantum coherence, and quantum theory of open systems.
 You will be developing algorithms for solving computationally hard quantum problems, and your discoveries will stimulate novel experiments exploring the fascinating world of quantum physics.